The Truth About Tile and Grout Cleaning — What Homeowners Should Know

 The Rose Restoration Deep Cleaning Process

-Our deep tile cleaning process removes years of buildup — not just what’s on the surface.
+Our tile and grout restoration process removes years of buildup — not just surface grime — using professional equipment and safe cleaning chemistry.

 Step 1: Evaluation

-We identify the tile type, grout condition, and any sealant or coating present.
+We identify your tile type (ceramic, porcelain, or stone composite), grout condition, and any existing coatings or sealers.

 Step 2: Mechanical Scrubbing

-We use commercial-grade Malish brushes (color-coded by aggressiveness) attached to rotary floor machines.
-These brushes dig deep into grout lines and textured tiles, removing embedded dirt and soap scum.
+We use commercial-grade Malish brushes (color-coded for aggressiveness) attached to rotary floor machines.
+These tools reach deep into grout joints and textured tile, removing embedded dirt, soap scum, and bacteria.

 Step 3: Cleaning Solutions

-• Acidic cleaners (BCHGC) for man-made tiles that can safely handle deeper cleaning
+• Acidic tile cleaners (BCHGC) for man-made materials that safely handle deeper cleaning and mineral buildup removal.

 Step 4: Extraction & Rinse